Broadway lyricist Sheldon Harnick, who wrote 'Fiddler on the Roof,' dies at 99

 "Part of my talent, as a lyricist," Harnick told NPR in 2014, "is that I believe I think like a playwright, in terms of character, so that I can find different diction, different voices for the different characters."

 Harnick's career extended for over 60 years.
-He came to New York from Chicago at the end of the 1940s and began writing songs – both music and lyrics – for topical revues on and off Broadway.
+He came to New York from Chicago in 1950 and began writing songs – both music and lyrics – for topical revues on and off Broadway.

 Harnick recalled that it was another famous lyricist, E.Y.
 "Yip" Harburg, the writer of Finian's Rainbow and The Wizard of Oz, who gave him some great career advice, after hearing some of Harnick's tunes.